-The programme is delivered by experienced Higher Education lecturers who have had careers within the Uniformed Public Services such as the Police, Royal Marines and Army and who can relate Security and Offender Management to a diverse range of scenarios.
+The programme is delivered by experienced Higher Education lecturers who have had careers within the Uniformed Public Services such as the Police and Army and who can relate security and offender management to a diverse range of scenarios.

 The programme will run with a minimum of six students.
-In 2015-16 we enrolled seven students onto this programme.
+In 2016-17 we enrolled eight students on this programme.

-This HEFCE-regulated programme forms part of the three-year Offender Management degree programme at Derby College and is delivered at our Roundhouse Campus.
+This course forms part of the three-year Offender Management degree course at Derby College and is delivered at our Roundhouse Campus.